lugensa/scorched/docs/query.rst

 Solr 3.3 added support for result grouping.

-A example call lookes like this:
+An example call looks like this:

 ::